Manchester Evening News: Part-free

 On 2 May 2006 the Evening News dropped the "Lite" edition in favour of a "part-free, part-paid" distribution model for the main paper.
 Copies were free in Manchester city centre, while readers outside that area continued to pay for the paper.

 In December 2006, the paper also began free distribution at Manchester Airport and hospitals throughout Greater Manchester.

 In December 2009, the newspaper announced that as of January 2010 the paper would no longer be handed out free Monday to Wednesday in the city centre and other selected locations.
 Instead they would be handed out free as previously on Thursdays and Fridays, but would regain their paid-for status in these locations at all other times.

 Manchester Weekly News

 A free weekly version of the Manchester Evening News, the Manchester Weekly News, was launched 2 April 2015.
 The paper is delivered to over 265,000 homes in Greater Manchester.

+City Life affiliation

+City Life – originally an independent political and cultural magazine for the Manchester area – was acquired by GMG in 1989.
+In December 2007, City Life ceased independent publication, subsequently becoming a 20-page supplement to the Friday issue of the Manchester Evening News.